This subject offers an introduction to Discrete Mathematics

 The class has a comprehensive Stellar website where notes, problem sets, solutions, etc., will be posted.
 Announcements and staff contact information are also available on this website.
 It is always worth checking the website for corrections and announcements before starting problem sets.

 Complete class materials including solutions from Spring '15 are available for reference on the MIT Open Courseware site.
-Fall '17 will use the same text (except for minor updates) and largely the same in-class materials as Spring '15.
+Spring '18 will use the same text (except for minor updates) and largely the same in-class materials as Spring '15.
 Exams and psets will differ of course.

 Online Feedback Problems